SuryasnatGit/thrift-distributed-systems-projects/a2-Distributed-FS/README.md

  - `stats` - Lists the stats of the session.
 This displays the read and write of all requests.
  - `exit` - closes the connection to the Node and quits the interactive terminal

+# Sync

+Sync between servers happens after a set amount of time.
+Operations on the request queue is blocked until this sync is finished.
+The steps to how the servers are synced goes as follows:
+- The coordinator is on a timer and calls sync after a set amount of time.
+- When the sync occurs, the coordinator collects all the versions of all the files in the File Server.
+- The coordinator uses the global view of the File Server to mapping of machines with the most updated versions of the files.
+- This global view of the File Server is then sent around the network across all servers.
+- The servers uses the view to check which file they need to download from across the network.
+- The sync is finished  when all servers have been checked in with the global view.

+# Life of a Request

+For reads and writes from a client to a server, the following occurs:
+- First a client issues Read/Write to the server.
+- The server makes a RPC to the coordinator to start a quorum and waits for the response.
+- On the Coordinator side, the request is put in a queue and waits till that request is ready to be served.
+- When the request reaches the front of the queue the QueueWatcher thread notifies the coordinator to start the quorum process
+- Based on NR/NW that many random machines are gathered.
+- The coordinator pings all machines in the quorum for the version numbers for file.
+- Depending on if it is a read or write the coordinator will be able to perform direct reads/writes bypassing the quorum procedure after it determines what files need to be read/updated.
+- The result of the read/write is then returned back to the server that asked it.

 # How to Run the Project